Force over Distance: Chapter 16

 TJ looked at Young, her eyes wide.

 “Okay.
 Makes sense.”
-Young reached across to carefully pull the man’s glasses off his face.
+Carefully, Young pulled the man’s glasses off his face.
 He folded the frames and pocketed them.
 “How’d you meet her?”

-“In the rain,” Rush murmured and, against his will, his mind was suddenly full of it, pouring down over a street that Young had never seen but, all the same, could recognize as New College Lane, in Oxford, England.
+“In the rain,” Rush murmured and, against his will, his mind was suddenly full of it, pouring down over a street Young had never seen but, all the same, recognized as New College Lane, in Oxford, England.
 Her coat had been a pale blue.
-Her hair, soaked with rain, had clung to her forehead.
-She hadn't had an umbrella.
+Her hair had clung to her forehead in damp tendrils.
 It’d been late in the day, the gray sky darkening as the sun set behind cloud cover.
 She’d stopped beneath Hertford Bridge to wait out the downpour.

 Young exhaled shakily and brought a hand to his forehead.
 He looked up at TJ.

 “He’s out?”
-Her eyes were wet in the gold light of the infirmary.
+Her eyes were wet in the gold infirmary light.

 Young nodded.